|N9EWO Review :

 On the first NRD-545 test sample, I purchased the CHE-199 VHF/UHF Converter Unit.
 It installed very easy with no real tools.
 Just a slide in board and one little coax connector that pops on fast.
 Well after doing the required reset, It did indeed come to life, on the display that is.
 As far as RF performance, it was totally DEAF (near zero sensitivity) !
 This was connected to high performance antenna’s as well.
 It barely received my local 20 kw FM broadcasting station .
 For any local amateur radio signals...Nothing !!...Nada.
 I have heard of others with this same problem.
 But good news is for most folks the replacement did indeed work just fine (I did not get another one to find out for myself).

 It seems that JRC just had an above average “dud” rate with the CHE-199 converter ?
 So if you experience “Nada” instead of your Local PD....you could have one of those bad ones ??
-I hear the performance is nothing to scream about when it does work right, and I would rather not tie up a HF receiver to listen to VHF/UHF signals anyway.
-Better with a separate radio or scanner for this frequency coverage.
-Forget the CHE-199 in my view !
+I hear the performance is nothing to scream about when it does work right.
+I say forget the CHE-199 !

 will NOT be held responsible for any info that is listed here